 Participating

-To participate, you currently have two options:
+To participate, you can:

 Looking forward to seeing you!